 Not long ago, I was talking with a women’s soccer student-athlete who compared her résumé with that of her roommate who wasn’t a student-athlete.
 Where one was full of internships and extracurricular activities, the other had the experience as a student-athlete as her primary credential.
 She wondered how she could get employers to view her experience as equally valuable.
 Would her experience make her as competitive in the job market as she was on the field?

 It’s our job to help those student-athletes, who give everything they have to their studies and their sport, and turn those experiences into skills that will propel them into the future they have earned and deserve.
 It is our responsibility to show them how to capitalize on all they have gained in their time with us.
 No matter what division, what region or what resource level in which you operate, we are all grounded in a set of values that place our student-athletes at the core.

 Our student-athletes are learning how to lead with grace, to depend on and be responsible to others, to be accountable for their mistakes, and to analyze and think critically.
 As the seasons change and our student-athletes grow, we should remain mindful of our true mission.
 Soon fall will become spring, and we have to be sure we are sending people out into the world who are able to use the skills they’ve developed as student-athletes to create positive change.
 Instead of having forgotten or abandoned the wide-eyed dreams they brought with them on those inspiring fall afternoons, our student-athletes should be fully equipped to achieve them.

 The excitement buzzing on our campuses cannot be solely about our wonderful fall sports.
 It should be about much bigger victories.

-This originally appeared in the Summer 2012 issue of NCAA Champion magazine.
+This column originally appeared in the fall 2013 issue of Champion, the NCAA’s national magazine.

 Office of the President